tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Birthing a Graphic Archive of Memory.md

 - ties it back to the impact being a refugee has been

 1. What is the main thesis of Stella Oh's essay?
 Please rephrase the thesis in your own words.
 Do you agree or disagree with her main argument?
+	1.
-2. How does Thi Bui bridge the political and the personal in her memoir
+2. How does Thi Bui bridge the political and the personal in her memoir according to Stella Oh?
+Can you identify a few concrete examples Oh uses to make this claim?
+3. What does Stella Oh mean when she argues that Thi Bui writes a feminist version of the Vietnam War?
+What examples does she provide for this argument?